LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 ### Scope of variables inside curly braces

-When we put variables inside curly braces, we potentially create a new scope.
+When we declare variables inside curly braces, they have local scope... well, `var` is an exception.

 - Variables declared with `var` are in a separate scope only if they are declared inside a function.
-- Variables declared with `let` are in a separate scope any time they are declared inside of curly braces.
+- Variables declared with `let` are in a separate scope any time they are declared inside of curly braces&mdash;another reason `let` is better than `var`.

 Example using `let`: